aref-daei/sumo.ai/README.md

 ## 🚀 Future Development

-* Translation using Google Translate API with a secret key
+- Translation using Google Translate API with a secret key
-* Upgrade to PyQt 6 and UI improvements
+- Upgrade to PyQt 6 and UI improvements
-* Improved logging system

 ---